glimmerjs/glimmer.js/packages/@glimmer/tracking/README.md

 }
 ```

-## Development

-For the development of this project, Yarn is preferred over npm.
-However, any Yarn command can be replaced by the npm equivalent.
-See [Migration from npm](https://yarnpkg.com/lang/en/docs/migrating-from-npm/) in the Yarn documentation for a list of the equivalent commands.

-- Clone repository locally: `git clone https://github.com/glimmerjs/glimmer-component.git`
-- Install dependencies: `yarn`, or `yarn install`
-- Open project in your editor of choice and make your changes
-- Run tests: `yarn run test`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/glimmerjs/glimmer-component.
+Bug reports and pull requests are welcome on GitHub at https://github.com/glimmerjs/glimmer.js.

 ## Acknowledgements